-Please note that that these hours are a supplementary support and are not intended to substitute for traditional counseling or other appropriate treatment options.
+Please note that these hours are supplementary support and are not intended to substitute for traditional counseling or other appropriate treatment options.

 This service is available to all Columbia students who have paid the full Columbia Health and Related Services Fee.

 How to access urgent mental health concerns drop-in

 Mondays – Thursdays from 5:30 PM – 8:00 PM at Lerner 502.

 Check-in closes at 7:30 PM.

 Students are seen on a first-come, first-served basis.
 As needed, your drop-in provider may refer you to individual therapy, support groups, or Problem-Solving Sessions so that you get the appropriate support.

 If you are experiencing a mental health emergency, outside of ordinary clinic hours, please call 212-854-2878 to speak with a clinician or dial 911.
 You may also call 212-854-2878 for phone support for urgent mental health concerns as an alternative to using drop-in hours.

 For urgent medical concerns, call 212-854-7426, available 24/7.
 For sexual assault, reach a survivor advocate at 212-854-HELP/4357, 911.
 If you are on campus, you may also call Columbia University Public Safety (212-854-5555 for Morningside, 212-853-3333 for Manhattanville).

 To access our oncampus ambulance service, if you are on campus, call Columbia University Public Safety (212-854-5555 for Morningside, 212-853-3333 for Manhattanville) for CUEMS (Columbia University Emergency Medical Service).